Tax Enquiry Service

 - HMRC has proudly announced in a recent Annual Report that its number one objective is to ‘maximise revenues due’ and to collect as much money as possible from investigation related activity.

-- Nearly half of HMRC’s entire workforce is engaged in pursuing this compliance and enforcement agenda.
+- More than half of HMRC’s workforce is engaged in pursuing their compliance and enforcement agenda.
 HMRC may have fewer people answering the telephone, but it is increasing the number of officers pursuing money from investigations.

 HMRC has become much better at collecting information and analysing it, which is helping it to deliver more money each year.
 All of the information used to be stored in 11 separate data warehouses, making it difficult to cross-reference and study.
 However, it has now built an Enterprise Data Hub (EDH) to accommodate all of the information in one place.
 The EDH can handle all types of data, including picture files, audio files, communications records and email.